Existence results for the higher-order $Q$-curvature equation: Proof of Theorem in the case where

 for some neighborhood $\Omega$ of the point $\xi$, where $\det g$ is the determinant of $g$ in geodesic normal coordinates at $\xi$.
 In particular (see~\cite{LeePar}), it follows from \eqref{Eq3} that

-in normal coordinates at the point $\xi$, where $\Sym$ stands for the symmetric part and $\Ricci_{ab;cd}$ and $\Weyl_{eabf}$ are the coordinates of $\nabla^2\Ricci$ and $\Weyl$, respectively.
+where $\Sym$ stands for the symmetric part, $\Ricci$ is the Ricci tensor, and $\Ricci_{ab;cd}$ and $\Weyl_{eabf}$ are the coordinates of $\nabla^2\Ricci$ and $\Weyl$, respectively, with the standard convention on raising and lowering indices.
 By taking traces in \eqref{Eq4} and using Bianchi's identities, we obtain

 Let $r_0>0$ be such that the injectivity radius of the metric $g$ at the point $\xi$ is greater than $3r_0$ and $B\(\xi,3r_0\)\subset\Omega$, where $B\(\xi,r_0\)$ is the ball of center $\xi$ and radius $3r_0$ with respect to $g$.
 We then let $\chi$ be a smooth cutoff function in $ $, $0\le\chi\le1$ in $\(r_0,2r_0\)$ and $\chi\equiv0$ in $\[2r_0,\infty\)$.
 For every $\mu>0$, we then define our test functions as